 There are Other Places to Publicly Get Stoned Without Legal Consequences

 The Netherlands was a pioneer in the movement to decriminalize marijuana.
 The result led to over 200 green “coffee shops” opening up in Amsterdam and many more elsewhere in the country.
 This brought young backpackers in droves to visit Holland’s capital.
 But these days, recreational marijuana is legal in states like Colorado, Oregon and Washington.
 It’s even legal to smoke and grow marijuana for personal consumption in the District of Columbia (illegal to sell though).
-If you like smoking weed on vacation, consider visiting some other Dutch towns for a more authentic experience.
+If you enjoy smoking weed on vacation, consider visiting some other Dutch towns for a more authentic experience.

-Great Dutch Towns to Visit Asides From Amsterdam
+Great Dutch Towns to Visit Outside Amsterdam

 There are so many beautiful towns in the Netherlands.
 Despite being a small country, you could spend weeks exploring cute towns.
 Some of the best Dutch towns close to Amsterdam’s Schipol Airport include Utrecht, Haarlem, Leiden and Delft.
 But there’s so many, read our post on 10 awesome day trips from Amsterdam.